EMazarakis/Generative-AI-in-Graphics/README.md

 5. positional task: The prompt is used to examine the ability of image generation systems to generate images with accurate positional information.
 6. faces task: The prompt is used to examine the ability of image generation systems to generate images with accurate facing information.

+A whole list of benchmark prompts can be found on the [Benchmarking](https://github.com/EMazarakis/Generative-AI-in-Graphics/blob/main/Benchmarking/benchmark.csv) folder.

 ## Assessment
 ### Qualitative Assessment